TaxationMauritius, a low-tax Jurisdiction

 The corporate tax rate is 15%.
 Companies are taxable on their worldwide income.
 A company is resident in Mauritius if it is incorporated in Mauritius or has its central management and control in Mauritius.
-Effective as from 1 July 2019, a company will not be considered as tax resident in Mauritius if it is centrally managed and controlled outside of Mauritius.
+A company will not be considered as tax resident in Mauritius if it is centrally managed and controlled outside of Mauritius.

 A partial exemption regime would be introduced whereby 80% of the specified income of Mauritian resident companies would be exempt from tax.
 The specified income for this purpose would apply to the following income streams:

 - Foreign dividends